Stamp Duty Calculator

 Your partnership with Mortgage House includes finding the best home loan rate with the lowest cost for fees and services.
 Costs include stamp duty, an expense that can bite if it’s not taken into consideration when undertaking loan negotiations.
 Our stamp duty calculator gives the total estimated cost of stamp duty plus a breakdown of associated fees.
 Buying a house remains the largest financial transaction most people make, so doing the sums before you enter into the loan agreement is the best way to save money on your investment.

-What is stamp duty and why do I pay it on my property?
+Why do I pay stamp duty on my property?

 Stamp duty is a tax related to property purchases.
 It is levied by all Australian states and territories.
 You will likely need to pay stamp duty no matter where you purchase a house or land in Australia.
 However, there are incentives and discounts available to first home buyers and other categories.
 Stamp duty essentially covers the cost of transferring the property title and ownership details.